-Dr. Hamed Moftakhari is an assistant professor at the department of civil, construction and environmental engineering in The University of Alabama.
+Dr. Hamed Moftakhari is an associate professor at the Department of Civil, Construction and Environmental Engineering, in The University of Alabama.

 His research interests are in the area of coastal hydrology, and involves multi-hazard risk analysis, management and modeling, and integrated coastal/estuarine hydrodynamic modeling.
 He explores how the interaction between inland hydrologic processes and coastal ocean processes would affect resources such as food, energy and water in the low-lying coastal regions, and how the response of affected communities would mitigate/intensify the impacts.
 His research is mainly focused on two categories of processes: i) extreme events with multiple underlying drivers, and ii) minor repetitive events (i.e. nuisance flooding) which their chronic impacts would pose considerable cumulative costs over time.
 His research sheds light on the projected risk associated with compounding effects of natural hazards due to human activities and sea level rise.

 Dr. Moftakhari is an associate editor at Journal of Hydrologic Engineering (ASCE), and an editorial board member of Scientific Reports (Nature).
 He is a recipient of NSF CAREER award in 2023, National Academies’ Early-Career Research Fellowship in 2020, Cronin Award – Early Achievement from Coastal and Estuarine Research Federation in 2020 and Maseeh Graduate Fellowship in 2012.
 Dr. Moftakhari is a registered professional engineer in the State of Alabama (No. 40515-E).